How I Can Help You

 • Recommend and acquire videos, music, and other sound recordings for your research and teaching needs.

-• Offer help with funding strategies and workflows for the preservation of cultural heritage materials.
+• Offer help with copyright, funding strategies, and workflows for the preservation of cultural heritage materials.

 • Speak with you about digitizing, preserving, and providing access to audio/video/film materials.